Towards Anytime Optical Flow Estimation with Event Cameras: Method

 \subsection{Event Anytime Flow Estimation Framework}

 In this subsection, we propose the \textbf{Ev}ent \textbf{A}nytime \textbf{Flow} (EVA-Flow) framework, which predicts time-dense optical flow from serial event bins with low latency.
 The architecture of EVA-Flow is illustrated in Fig.~\ref{fig:overview}.
 The raw events are converted to UVG and then sequentially fed into the encoder, bin by bin, to generate a 4-level feature pyramid ($f_{i}^1 {\to} f_{4}^N$).
-The feature pyramid is fed into our stacked \emph{Spatiotemporal Motion Recurrent (SMR)} modules to update the optical flow in both temporal and spatial dimensions while outputting the refined optical flow results from $t_0$ to the current bin. \textbf{Serialized, low-latency input and output.} The UVG inputs are sequentially fed into the network, which contributes to the low latency at the data entry level.
+The feature pyramid is fed into our stacked \emph{Spatiotemporal Motion Recurrent (SMR)} modules to update the optical flow in both temporal and spatial dimensions while outputting the refined optical flow results from $t_0$ to the current bin.

+\textbf{Serialized, low-latency input and output.} The UVG inputs are sequentially fed into the network, which contributes to the low latency at the data entry level.
 During the inference phase, after entering an event bin (excluding the first bin used for initialization), the current optical flow can be directly predicted using the encoder and the stacked SMR module.
-During the training phase, in order to facilitate end-to-end training, we follow the frame rate of the dataset and input a full period of UVG at once as a training sample.
+During the training phase, to facilitate end-to-end training, we follow the frame rate of the dataset and input a full period of UVG at once as a training sample.
 Following the UVG input of $N, B, H, W$, the UVGs of different bins (\textit{i.e.} with different channels) are converted to the batch dimension and concatenated (resulting in a dimension of $N{\times}B, H, W$) before being passed through the encoder.
-Once the feature maps are obtained, the corresponding feature maps of different bins are sequentially input into the stacked SMR module, which outputs time-dense optical flow ($\mathbf{V}_{0, 1} \to \mathbf{V}_{0, B-1}$). \textbf{Spatiotemporal Motion Recurrent (SMR) module.}
+Once the feature maps are obtained, the corresponding feature maps of different bins are sequentially input into the stacked SMR module, which outputs time-dense optical flow ($\mathbf{F}_{0, 1} \to \mathbf{F}_{0, B-1}$).